natenka/pyneng-book-en/docs/source/book/10_useful_functions/print.rst

 flush
 ~~~~~

 By default, when writing to a file or print to a standard output stream, the output is buffered.
-The print() function allows to disable buffering.
+Function print() allows to disable buffering.
 You can control it in a file.

 Example script that displays a number from 0 to 10 every second (print_nums.py file):